This video provides an overview of our aims and objectives.

 Philosophy for Children Alberta (P4CA) offers a variety of resources, everything from recently produced materials to past news coverage.
 Choose the resources you are interested in from the list below.

 Eurekamp! offers week-long summer camps throughout July and August.
-The camps are presented to children in grades 1-9 and are sponsored by Philosophy for Children Alberta.
+The camps are presented to children in grades 1-9 and are a Philosophy for Children Alberta program.
 Developed in a collaboration between students and professional educators, each camp aims to engage children's curiosity by prompting questions through play.

 Inspirational themes are taken from disciplines such as math, science, language, drama, art, music, and ecology and are explored outdoors and indoors through experiments, games, adventures, and camper-led discussions.
 In each camp, youth build confidence, a love of learning through inquiry and play, and gain exposure to a world of ideas.

 Philosophy for Children Alberta is proud of both the number of people that are affiliated with its programs as well as the depth of their knowledge and experience.
 The brief bios shared below are just the tip of the iceberg for each and everyone of them.
 To contact them individually just click on their photo.
 To contact Philosophy for Children Alberta directly email firstname.lastname@example.org or call (780) 492-3307 x4.